 Such an engaging and exciting way to put the learning in student’s hands.
 My thirds loved being the “teacher” and checking over each other’s work.

 This made it easy for us to reference for the rest of our unit!
+Like this activity?
+You can grab it and all the other printables I used by check out the unit here in my TeachersPayTeachers store.

 Once we were started to understand words with prefixes a little better, we started playing games!
 Games just make learning so much more fun!
 And they provide easy practice without the threat of a student getting it “wrong” and minimize paperwork for the teacher!
 (You can read more about reducing your graded paperwork work stack here!)
 Double bonus!